sCrypt-Inc/scryptTS-docs/docs/tutorials/escrow.md

 Congratulations!
 You have completed the escrow tutorial!

-The full code along with [tests](https://github.com/sCrypt-Inc/boilerplate/blob/master/tests/local/multisigEscrow.test.ts) can be found in sCrypt's [boilerplate repository](https://github.com/sCrypt-Inc/boilerplate/blob/master/src/contracts/multisigEscrow.ts).
+The full code can be found in our [boilerplate repository](https://github.com/sCrypt-Inc/boilerplate/blob/master/src/contracts/multisigEscrow.ts).